UniversalDependencies/docs/_2015-08-23-uppsala/determiners.md

     This is a morpho-syntactic behavior parallel to higher-value cardinal numerals, but definitely not to Czech adjectives.
-    Nevertheless, we have been treating this word as a language-specific subtype of determiner, to be parallel with English _many_.
+    Nevertheless, we have been treating this word as a language-specific subtype of determiner, to be parallel with the treatment of cardinal numerals and English English determiners.
     It may also occur without the counted noun but one could argue that it is ellipsis.</td>
   </tr>
   <tr>